tanho63/talk_shinyprod2024_scaling/README.md

-# Scaling Shiny: lessons learned while building DynastyProcess
+# Scaling Shiny: lessons learned building DynastyProcess

 A talk given at Shiny in Production 2024 about lessons I learned while building DynastyProcess, a Shiny app that serves over 100,000